Resources for US Church Records

 One way to determine the religious affiliations of your ancestors is to search for their obituaries and cemetery records.
-Pay attention to family traditions, children’s names, and marriage returns; the style, translation, and language of old family Bibles.
+Pay attention to family traditions, children’s names, and marriage returns; the style, translation and language of old family Bibles.
 Check for local histories, and county history biographies (often called “mug books”).
 Local histories frequently mention early churches or the predominant denominations in their localities.
-Also, check local newspapers and deed book entries for your ancestor’s surnames.
+Check local newspapers and deed book entries for your ancestor’s surnames.

 “Church records contain information about births, marriages, deaths, baptisms, and christenings.
 Prior to the 1800s (when many Western countries began taking censuses), church records are often the most reliable documentation of major life events.”

-- Customarily, weddings took place in the bride’s church.
+Customarily, weddings took place in the bride’s (parent’s) church.

-- Look for clues in a family Bible, baptismal certificates, wedding announcements”
+Look for clues in family Bibles, baptismal certificates, and wedding announcements”

 “Our Parish records page contains a search field for all parish records in the UK and Ireland, as well as search tips and a list of parish collections for the region.”